Rishi-Bethi-007/Retrieval-Augmented-Generation/README.md

 This project was built as part of a deliberate transition from ML theory → AI engineering, focusing on:

-systems thinking
+Systems thinking

-failure modes
+Failure modes

-production realism
+Production realism

 It reflects how real LLM applications are built — not demos, but reliable systems.